magneticio/vamp2setup/README.md

           timeoutSeconds: 20
 ````

-This will inject errors on 30% of the requests goin towards deployment2 and, consequently, cause the Policy to shift weights towards version1, despite the fact that version2 is the declared target.
+This will inject errors on 30% of the requests going towards deployment2 and, consequently, cause the Policy to shift weights towards version1, despite the fact that version2 is the declared target.
 Obviously nothing will happen unless you actually send requests to the service.
 There's an easy way to do that thanks to the specific image we are using for this tutorial.
 Go to Ingress - List Ingress and open the details for the Ingress you previously created.